11 Ways to Make Your Car Last (Almost) Forever, According to a Car Expert

 “The heart of any car is the engine, and the blood is the oil.
 I prefer using full synthetic oils in my vehicles,” she said.
 “Even though it costs a small bit more, the lubrication is, in my opinion, superior.
 Compared to traditional oils, synthetic fluids offer slightly better fuel economy, which helps make up for their higher cost.”

 Replace the oil as recommended by your owner’s manual, and address it immediately if the car’s low oil light on the instrument panel turns on.
-Some vehicles allow the oil level to be checked via an onboard diagnostics system, while others require the vehicle to be parked on level surface, the engine turned off and allowed to cool a bit, and the oil level checked via a traditional dipstick.
+Some vehicles allow the oil level to be checked via an onboard diagnostics system, while others require the vehicle to be parked on a level surface, the engine turned off and allowed to cool a bit, and the oil level checked via a traditional dipstick.

-Make a note on your calendar to change the oil regularly, and plan to replace filters and spark plugs too.
+Make a note on your calendar to change the oil regularly, and plan to replace filters and spark plugs, too.

-7. Run Diagnostics
+Run Diagnostics

 image-5689421

-“If you want the car to last, there’s another light to pay attention to—the check engine light,” Ms. Fix told the Epoch Times.
+“If you want the car to last, there’s another light to pay attention to—the check engine light,” Ms. Fix told The Epoch Times.
 “Don’t think you can ignore it and it will just go out; that’s not a great idea because you don’t know what it is signaling.
 Invest in a basic Onboard Diagnostic tool, called an OBD scanner.
 These can be purchased for as little as $30.”

-Invest in a multimeter and an Onboard Diagnostic (OBD) code reader that can help you identify engine problems and trouble-shoot electrical issues.
+Invest in a multimeter and an Onboard Diagnostic (OBD) code reader that can help you identify engine problems and troubleshoot electrical issues.
 (Me 3645 Studio/Getty Images)

-Invest in a multimeter and an Onboard Diagnostic (OBD) code reader that can help you identify engine problems and trouble-shoot electrical issues.
-(Me 3645 Studio/Getty Images)
+Invest in a multimeter and an Onboard Diagnostic (OBD) code reader that can help you identify engine problems and troubleshoot electrical issues.
+Me 3645 Studio/Getty Images

 Even if the owner decides to let a professional car tech do the work, by using a diagnostic computer, they have the comfort of knowing it was a necessary repair.